 All I can say is “thank you, God” for the Internet.
-Unlike twenty years ago, there are now a plethora of websites with free - or at least, cheap - tools out there to do all aspects of digital marketing (I will address these in my next blog post - “Top 10 Tools for Marketing Success”).
+Unlike twenty years ago, there are now a plethora of websites with free - or at least, cheap - tools out there to do all aspects of digital marketing.
 Whatever I didn’t know, I taught myself.
 I didn’t have a team of marketing managers or creative designers on hand to help me.
 It was just me – and me alone - on that rope.

 Takeaway #3: Curve balls will come at you.
 If you stay calm and nimble, you will reach the other side.